Modern immigration to the United Kingdom

-Since 1945, immigration to the United Kingdom, controlled by British immigration law and to an extent by British nationality law, has been significant, in particular from the former territories of the British Empire and the European Union.
+Since 1945, immigration to the United Kingdom, controlled by British immigration law and to an extent by British nationality law, has been significant, in particular from the former territories of the British Empire and the member states of the EU and EFTA.
+Since the UK's withdrawal from the European Union, migration from countries outside the European Economic Area has dominated immigration to the UK.
+The British Nationality Act 1948 granted residency rights to all colonial subjects, approximately 800 million, enabling mass post-war immigration.
+The Commonwealth Immigrants Acts (1962, 1968) and Immigration Act 1971 rescinded these rights by introducing work vouchers and ancestral requirements that favoured those with parent or grandparent to have been born in the UK.
+The British Nationality Act 1981 abolished the 1948 citizenship status.

-Since the accession of the United Kingdom to the European Communities in the 1970s and the creation of the EU in the early 1990s, immigrants relocated from member states of the European Union, exercising one of the European Union's Four Freedoms.
-Immigration to and from Central and Eastern Europe has increased since 2004 with the accession to the European Union of eight Central and Eastern European states, since there is free movement of labour within the EU.
-In 2021, since Brexit came into effect, (Note: The Brexit came into force by the end of the transition period provisionally from 1 January 2021, and formally into force on 1 May 2021 after completion of the ratification processes by both parties (the EU and the UK).) previous EU citizenship's right to newly move to and reside in the UK on a permanent basis does not apply anymore.
+Since the United Kingdom acceded to the European Communities in the 1970s and the creation of the European Union in the early 1990s, people have migrated from member states of the European Union, exercising one of the European Union's Four Freedoms.
+Migration to and from Central and Eastern Europe increased since 2004, following the accession of eight Central and Eastern European states to the European Union.
+Following the end of the Brexit transition period on 31 December 2020 at 11 pm GMT, this freedom of movement ceased.
+Citizens of EEA+CH member states no longer had an automatic right to move to or reside permanently in the UK without a visa.
+A smaller number have come as illegal immigrants, many of which have claimed asylum.

-A smaller number have come as asylum seekers (not included in the definition of immigration) seeking protection as refugees under the United Nations 1951 Refugee Convention, though many of these people also come from former territories of the British Empire.

-About 70% of the population increase between the 2001 and 2011 censuses was due to foreign-born immigration.
-As of 2013, 7.5 million people (11.9% of the population at the time) were born overseas, although the census gives no indication of their immigration status or intended length of stay.

-The UK currently uses a points-based immigration system.
+According to the 2021–2022 United Kingdom censuses the foreign-born population was 10.7 million or 16% of the total United Kingdom, a 34% increase over the 2011 census, although the census gives no indication of their immigration status or intended length of stay.
+The UK uses a points-based immigration system.
 The UK Government can also grant settlement to foreign nationals, which confers on them indefinite leave to remain in the UK, without granting them British citizenship.
 Grants of settlement are made on the basis of various factors, including employment, family formation and reunification, and asylum (including to deal with backlogs of asylum cases).

-Net migration into the UK during 2022 is reported to have reached a record high of 764,000, with immigration at 1.26 million and emigration at 493,000.
-Net migration was 685,000 in 2023.
-Of the 1,218,000 migrants in 2023, only 10% were citizens of EU member states.
-Around 250,000 people came from India, 141,000 from Nigeria, 90,000 from China and 83,000 from Pakistan.
-Around 50,000 people, including those from Ukraine and Hong Kong, came for humanitarian reasons in 2023, down from 162,000 in 2022.